- Start: Cold Springs Campground

 We spent the rest of the afternoon napping, snacking, and melting bag after quart-size bag of snow since we couldn’t find a decent water source.
 We decided on a 3 am alpine start and turned-in early.
 Unfortunately, my afternoon snooze had left me well rested and I was no longer sleepy.
 I stuck my head out of the tent to enjoy the sunset and gaze out at the majestic silhouettes of Mount Hood and Mount St. Helens in the distance.
 I thought back on sunsets on Mount Baker, as well as sunrises on Mount Hood and Mount St. Helens, all of them breathtaking.
 How fortunate I am to be making these kinds of memories.

-Day 2: Lunch Counter to Mount Adams summit, then back (5 miles; 5 hours 57 minutes); Lunch Counter to Cold Springs Campground (3.7 miles; 3 hours 18 minutes)
+Day 2: Lunch Counter to Mount Adams summit, then back (5 miles; 5 hours 57 minutes, breaks not included); Lunch Counter to Cold Springs Campground (3.7 miles; 3 hours 18 minutes, breaks not included)

 We were ready to go just before 3 am, but when we unzipped our tent and scanned for signs of life, we didn’t spot a single headlamp.
 We opted for a few more minutes of shut-eye and ended up departing around 3:45 am instead.
 We made our way across the rocky plateau and donned our crampons once we reached the slope.
 The snow was firm and easy to walk on with the crampon spikes biting into it.
 The trek to Piker’s Peak from Lunch Counter gains a brutal 2000 ft (although I still prefer it to the dusty, rock ridden approach to Lunch Counter).
 We took it slowly, setting goals of 50 to 100 steps at a time.
 Every time I looked back and saw the tents dotting the plateau becoming tinier and tinier, I pushed a little bit harder, knowing that the false summit (and, therefore, the true summit) was close at hand.
 We reached Piker’s Peak just after 6 am.
 The sun had just risen and we could see the final boot path leading up to the summit.
 Although we hadn’t felt the forecasted 30 to 40 mph winds on the way up the slope, we definitely felt it at Piker’s Peak and took cover behind a rock wall in an attempt to stay warm while we ate a few snacks and hydrated.
 Neither of us could feel our fingers after a few minutes, so we packed up and hit the trail for the final stretch.
 Just 800 ft of gain to go!